pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1336-add_dream_motion.rst

 New Devices
 -----------
-new devices for dream motion
+- New devices for dream motion

 Bugfixes
 --------